Doll Domination: Bonus tracks

+Four new songs were introduced in the 2009 reissues of the album including, "Top of the World".
+"Hush Hush; Hush Hush", a house music remix of the song "Hush Hush".
+It incorporates elements of Gloria Gaynor's 1978 disco song "I Will Survive".
+"Jai Ho!
+(You Are My Destiny)" is a pop interpretation of the original Hindi song "Jai Ho" that was included on the soundtrack to the film Slumdog Millionaire (2008).
+Musically, song preserves the original's electronic dance beats, Japanese taiko drums, and Hindi melodies with vocals of a rough English translation of the Hindi lyrics, sung by Scherzinger.
+"Painted Windows" was described as having a stomping and distorted sound.

+Marketing

+Title and artwork

+In June 2008, the album's title was revealed on the group's official website.
+According to Thornton, The title for the album originated during a promotional tour for PCD in London.
+One of their makeup artists made a remark, describing their busy schedule as "Doll Domination."
+The group liked the idea and shared it with their label, which also supported the concept.
+The album's artwork was unveiled through group's official website in August 2008.
+Photographed by Matthew Rolston, it depicts each member straddled on her own motorcycle bedecked with the initial of their first name.
+Names of various cities where listed on the road.
+Scherzinger wears a turquoise bra while three of the members leather jackets over their tight-fitting bustiers.
+Maura Johnston of Idolator saw the cover as a step for the four members besides Scherzinger "to finally break through and maybe, someday, have personalities of their own."

 Release and promotion

 Doll Domination was first released in Germany on September 19, 2008.
 In their native country, the album was released on September 23, 2008.
 Six months after the original, Interscope Records released Doll Domination 2.0 in Australia on April 24, 2009.
 Doll Domination 2.0 features ten songs, including the remix of "Hush Hush; Hush Hush" and several newly recorded songs.
 Nick Bond of MTV Australia commented although "confusing [...] releasing a succinct package of the better songs from 'Doll Domination' is actually the smartest move they've made for a while."
-He ended the review writiby ng, "whileWit's looking increasingly unlikely that the group will survive to a third album, this mini-greatest hits makes for a fitting send-off."
+He ended the review by writing, "while it's looking increasingly unlikely that the group will survive to a third album, this mini-greatest hits makes for a fitting send-off."

 On August 3, 2009, Doll Domination 3.0 was released in the UK using the original cover art.
 It includes all of the songs from the Standard Edition as well as songs from the Mini Collection.
 It does not include any of the solo songs from the original deluxe edition, nor "Lights, Camera, Action" (featuring New Kids on the Block) or "Top of the World".